Joe Biden hails US-Irish relationship in historic parliamentary address

 He said it was “one of the great honours of my career, to be here today”.

+“Mr President, we thank you, your administration and your nation, for the leadership that you’ve shown on Ukraine.

+“We stand with you, shoulder to shoulder, for as long as it takes.”

-In his address Mr Biden praised the “enduring” strength of the Irish-US relationship as he promised “a future poised for unlimited shared possibilities”.
+Earlier in his speech to the Irish Parliament Mr Biden praised the “enduring” strength of the Irish-US relationship as he promised “a future poised for unlimited shared possibilities”.

 Big names in Irish politics and society congregated for the speech, as well as some members of the US Congress, a senator and Mr Biden’s sister Valerie and son Hunter.